Skip to main content Skip to footer

 RACI vs. RASCI

 The terms RACI and RASCI are largely used interchangeably today.
 As mentioned above, RASCI is the same as RACI but adds support into the mix.
-The Support function makes sure that the Responsible team member has everything he/she needs to get the project done.
+The Support function ensures that the Responsible team member has everything they need to complete the project.
 This can be helpful on larger projects where more assistance is needed.

 Who uses a RACI matrix?